heri/studiozenkai/content/post/maven-fastify-ruby.md

 # The Implementation (and The Errors)

-I want junior developers to learn from this: building a service is rarely a straight line.
+Building a service is rarely a straight line.
 We hit obstacles that looked like bugs but were actually lessons in how different systems talk to each other.

 ## Lesson 1: The Types Mismatch